zengelan/eks-workshop/content/070_conclusion/followup.md

 ## Followup Session

-As a follow up to the SESummit cloud training and to make sure that all SEs understand the training content.
-Boubker and Laurent had an idea to set up a call the week after SKO and (3th of Feb) to review the content and give the opportunity to SE to ask questions that are still not clear.
-The call agenda will as follow:
+We want to follow up with you to see how things are going on learning containers security and shift-left.

+Our Cloud Security Architects will host an SE call Post-SKO.
+The purpose is to re-emphasize some of the key points from the SE Summit Cloud training session and answer follow up questions.

+This one-hour online meeting will focus on:

-•	Review the SKO content
+SKO Cloud summit content review

-•	Mapped McAfee solution to IaaS/PaaS
+McAfee solutions alignment to IaaS/PaaS security requirements

-•	Q&A
+Q&A

-please join the team

-{{<todo>}} boubker & laurent fininsh this page {{</todo>}}
+You will shortly receive a Webex invite including all the details.

+Get prepared with your questions!

+Thanks.